-Houses on allotments directly adjacent reserves should be designed to address both the primary street frontage and the reserve, particularly if of two storey construction, and hence should continue the treatment used on the primary facade.
-Building facades adjacent reserves should incorporate a mix of at least two (2) of the different materials listed above.
+Houses on allotments directly adjacent reserves should be designed to address both the primary street frontage and the reserve, particularly if of two storey construction, and hence should continue the treatment used on the primary façade.
+Building façades adjacent reserves should incorporate a mix of at least two (2) of the different materials listed above.

-For all publicly visible facades (i.e. primary frontage, secondary street frontage or adjacent reserves), window frames should be in a contrasting colour to the associated external wall colour.
+For all publicly visible façades (i.e. primary frontage, secondary street frontage or adjacent reserves), window frames should be in contrasting colour to the associated external wall colour.

-The following materials are NOT permitted for dwelling facades:
+The following materials are NOT permitted on dwelling façades:

 - Colorbond sheeting (except as a roofing material)

 - Garage roller doors consisting of plain colorbond sheeting (or similar)

-- · Unpainted or unrendered cement sheeting
+- Unpainted or unrendered cement sheeting

 - Stucco

-- · Galvanised sheeting
+- Galvanised sheeting

 - Log-cabin style walling

-- · Fibro cement boarding or similar.
+- Fibro cement boarding or similar.

-- Colours such as bright whites, creams and oranges generally do not complement the bushland setting. - To assist with creating attractive homes that complement the natural character of Blackwood Park, colours with earthy or natural tones should be used. - Garage doors should be either a darker shade or a different complementary colour to the main external wall colour. - $\hbox{-}\textit{Basic aluminium framed horizontal sliding windows should not be used on primary or}\\ secondary frontages.$
+- Colours such as bright whites, creams and oranges generally do not complement the bushland setting. - To assist with creating attractive homes that complement the natural character of Blackwood Park, colours with earthy or natural tones should be used. - Garage doors should be either a darker shade or a different complementary colour to the main external wall colour. - Basic aluminium framed horizontal sliding windows should not be used on primary or secondary frontages.